Italy Bans Batch Of AstraZeneca Jab But Plays Down Risks - UrduPoint

 The batch mentioned by the Italian regulator, ABV2856, is different to that suspended by Austria on Monday, which the EMA named as ABV5300.

-On Monday, Austria announced it had suspended the use of the particular AstraZeneca batch, after a 49-year-old nurse died of severe blood coagulation days after receiving the shot.
+On Monday, Austria announced it had suspended the use of that particular AstraZeneca batch, after a 49-year-old nurse died of severe blood coagulation days after receiving the shot.

 Other countries followed suit, while Denmark, Norway and Iceland on Thursday went further, suspending entirely the use of AstraZeneca's vaccine.